“Executive board” refers to the President, Vice President, and all Leadership Chairs unless explicitly stated.

 Section 1: The Executive Board

-The Executive Board of the Organization shall consist of the President, Vice President, Secretary and multiple Leadership Chairs Coordinators, including but not limited to those for Event Planning Chair, Social Outreach Chair, and Alumni Chair Communications,, Administrative, Events, and Webmaster.
+The Executive Board of the Organization shall consist of the President, Vice President, Secretary and multiple Coordinators, including but not limited to Communications, Administrative, Events, Competitive Programming Team, Game Development, and Webmaster.
 Any REGULAR, ALUMNI, or SPONSOR member may suggest a new Coordinator position to be created.
 The Executive Board, including both the coordinators and executive positions, will vote on the approval of the new coordinator position.
 All executive positions including chairs must be held by a regular member.
-If a coordinator becomes inactive, a replacement will be appointed by the Executive Board from among regular members.
+If a coordinator’s status becomes inactive, a replacement will be appointed by the Executive Board from among REGULAR MEMBERS.

 Section 2: Election of Officers

-Each elected officer shall hold their position for one year, starting late in the Spring term, when yearly elections are to be held.
-Potential candidates must be approved by at least two REGULAR MEMBERS (not including the candidate) prior to running for any executive position.
+Each elected officer shall hold their position for one year, starting in the Spring term.
+Yearly elections are to begin in late Winter term.
+Voting should occur during the General Meeting during the 9th week of the Winter quarter.
+Election information should be distributed at least 2 weeks prior.
+Potential candidates must be nominated by at least two REGULAR MEMBERS (not including the candidate) prior to running for any executive position.

 Section 3: Officer Responsibilities